-Aerial applicators must also fill out the South Dakota Aerial Applicator License form.
+Aerial applicators must also fill out the South Dakota Aerial Applicator form.

 The National Pesticide Applicator Certification Core Manual may be a useful resource for applicators seeking certification.

-There are sites around the state where you can go to take applicator exams.
+There are sites around the state where you can applicator exams.
 For a list of sites, click here.

 If you are a non-South Dakota commercial applicator looking to do business in South Dakota, please see our guide to apply for reciprocity.

 Private applicator certification is required before an agricultural producer can purchase or use a restricted use pesticide.
 A producer who has the potential of producing more than $1,000 of an agricultural commodity must be certified to use any pesticide.
 Private applicator certification is obtained by attending a certification meeting or taking the online test..
 There is no fee for a private applicator certification, which is valid for five years.